aibasel-teaching/krummstab/README.md

 `TODO: Document this.`

 ### send
-For the `static` and `random` marking modes, it is possible to directly send the feedback to the students via e-mail.
+For the `static` marking mode, it is possible to directly send the feedback to the students via e-mail.
 For this to work you have to be in the university network, which likely means you'll have to connect to the university VPN.
 You may find the `--dry_run` option useful, instead of sending the e-mails